Generic Name: albuterol (al-BUE-ter-ol)

 - Albuterol aerosol may cause dry mouth or an unpleasant taste in your mouth.
 Rinsing your mouth with water after each dose may help relieve these effects.

-- If the inhaler becomes blocked, wash the plastic case as directed.
+- If the inhaler becomes blocked, wash the mouthpiece as directed.

 - Do not use albuterol aerosol with any other mouthpiece.
 Do not use this mouthpiece with any other medicine.